bioinformatics-centre/kaiju/README.md

 database and the chosen options when running Kaiju.
 These choices also affect the speed and memory usage of Kaiju.

-For highest sensitivity, it is recommended to use the nr database (+eukaryotes) as a reference and Greedy run mode, for example, with 5 allowed mismatches.
+For highest sensitivity, it is recommended to use the _nr_ database (+eukaryotes) as a reference database because it is the most comprehensive set of protein sequences.
+Additionally, Greedy run mode, for example, with 5 allowed mismatches, yields a higher sensitivity compared with MEM mode.

-For fastest classification, use the MEM run mode and multiple parallel threads (`-z`); and for lowest memory usage use the RefSeq or proGenomes reference database.
+For fastest classification, use MEM mode and multiple parallel threads (`-z`); and for lowest memory usage use the RefSeq or proGenomes reference database.
 The number of parallel threads has only little impact on memory usage.